 Other resources you might use include rulers for exploring length and comparing size, baskets for sorting blocks based on their shapes or attributes, miniature figures to extend the complexity of block play or books on architecture and design.

-This highlights the ‘provide multiple means of engagement’ principle in Universal Design for Learning, while also using the Early Years Learning Framework’s Principle 3: High expectations and equity and the ‘assessment for learning’ practice for these outcomes:
+This highlights the ‘provide multiple means of engagement’ principle in Universal Design for Learning, while also using the Early Years Learning Framework’s principle ‘Equity, inclusion and high expectations' and the ‘assessment for learning’ practice for these outcomes:

 - children are confident and involved learners